 Read More: Former Bangladesh PM Sheikh Hasina to Return When Elections Are Announced, Says Son

 Amid the unrest, former Prime Minister Sheikh Hasina and her sister left Dhaka for safety.
-Hasina is reported to have resigned and sought asylum in the .
+Hasina is reported to have resigned and sought asylum in the UK.
 Dr. Muhammad Yunus, a Nobel Peace Prize laureate, has been appointed head of the interim government.

 Protests, initiated by the “Student Movement against Discrimination,” led to widespread violence, with over 400 reported deaths.